HS Code for Hair Extensions in the USA: What Importers Should Know?

 RiskWhat It Means

-Customs delayShipment may take longer to clear
+Customs delayThe shipment may take longer to clear

-Duty issueImporter may underpay or overpay duty
+Duty issueThe importer may underpay or overpay duty

-Audit riskRepeated mistakes can create compliance concerns
+Audit riskRepeated mistakes may create compliance concerns

 This is why I do not suggest choosing a code only because another supplier used it before.
 The product form may be different.
 The shipment country may be different.
 The current tariff schedule may also change.